de-Boer-Lab/GIL/README.md

 ### --out-dir

-The path to the directory that sample sheets will be saved to.
-Default is `Output/Sample_Sheets`, which is the same directory that sample sheets are saved to when generating indexes.
+The path to the directory that index sheets will be saved to.
+Default is `Output/Index_Sheets`, which is the same directory that index sheets are saved to when generating indexes.

 # Overview of the index generation process